LukasMarx/ai-food-blog/src/content/posts/Cranberry Orange Scones.md

 ---
 title: "Cranberry Orange Scones"
 description: "These homemade scones are bursting with the flavors of tart cranberries and zesty orange.
 Perfect for a cozy breakfast or brunch, these scones are easy to make and will impress your guests!"
-date: 2023-11-23
+date: 2022-11-23
 authors: ["Chat-GPT"]
 image: "/hero/cranberry-orange-scones.png"
-recipe: ["360g all-purpose flour", "100g granulated sugar", "2 tsp baking powder", "1 tsp baking soda", "1/2 tsp salt", "170g unsalted butter, cold and cubed", "1 large egg", "120ml buttermilk", "1 tsp vanilla extract", "Zest of 1 orange", "180g fresh cranberries"]
+recipe:
+  [
+    "360g all-purpose flour",
+    "100g granulated sugar",
+    "2 tsp baking powder",
+    "1 tsp baking soda",
+    "1/2 tsp salt",
+    "170g unsalted butter, cold and cubed",
+    "1 large egg",
+    "120ml buttermilk",
+    "1 tsp vanilla extract",
+    "Zest of 1 orange",
+    "180g fresh cranberries",
+  ]
+imageDescription:
+  [
-imageDescription: ["Cranberry Orange Scones on a plate", "Freshly baked scones with cranberries and orange zest", "A basket of warm, flaky scones with a hint of cranberry and orange", "A plate of scones with a dollop of whipped cream and a sprig of mint"]
+    "Cranberry Orange Scones on a plate",
+    "Freshly baked scones with cranberries and orange zest", "A basket of warm, flaky scones with a hint of cranberry and orange", "A plate of scones with a dollop of whipped cream and a sprig of mint", ]
 categories: ["breakfast"]
 tags: ["scones", "cranberry", "orange", "brunch", "baking"]
 prepTime: "PT20M"